Research Training Funding Announcement 2026

 -

-How does the T32 differ from predoctoral training in an individual investigator’s lab?
+How does the T32 differ from pre-doctoral training in an individual investigator’s lab?

-One benefit of a program is the availability of additional mentoring or training that an individual mentor may not be able to provide.
-A program can also provide input or assistance should a problem arise between the mentor and the trainee.
-If a conflict does arise between a trainee and a mentor, it will be Dr. Gower’s responsibility to meet with the mentor(s) and the trainee, first individually and then together, if appropriate.
-Typically, things can be resolved at that level with a bit of advice to each party.
+One benefit of the program is the availability of additional mentoring or training that an individual mentor may not be able to provide.
+The program can also provide input or assistance should a problem arise between the mentor and trainee.
+If a conflict does arise, it is Dr. Gower’s responsibility to meet with the mentor and trainee, first individually and then together, if appropriate.
+Typically, challenges can be resolved at that level.
 If Dr. Gower is the mentor with whom there is a conflict, Drs.
-Fernandez (Associate Director for Curricular Education and Diversity Promotion), Locher (Associate Director for Professional and Career Development) and Rogers (Docent for Clinical Science) will act as moderators.
-In the event that the trainee is not satisfied with how the program directors (Gower, Fernández, Locher, Rogers) manage the situation, the matter can be raised through a formal process that is available through the Graduate School.
+Chandler-Laney (associate director for professional and career development) and Rogers (docent for clinical science) will serve as moderators.
+In the event that the trainee is not satisfied with how the program directors (Gower, Chandler-Laney, Rogers) manage the situation, the matter can be addressed through the Graduate School’s formal process.

 -